Winter of Discontent: Conservative response

 Thatcher, the Leader of the Opposition, had been calling for the government to declare a state of emergency to deal with the strike during the first week of January.
 She also called for the immediate enactment of reforms that "Stepping Stones", and before it In Place of Strife had proposed: a ban on secondary picketing of third-party businesses not targeted directly by a strike, ending closed shop contracts under which employers can only hire those already members of a union, requiring votes by secret ballot before strikes and in the elections of union officials, and securing no-strike agreements with public-sector unions that provided vital public services, such as fire, health care and utilities.

 A week later, as the cold returned and Britons had begun filing claims for unemployment benefit by the thousands, Thatcher addressed the situation in a party political broadcast.
 From a small sitting room she spoke, she said, not as a politician but as a Briton.
 "Tonight I don't propose to use the time to make party political points", she told viewers.
 "I do not think you would want me to do so.
 The crisis that our country faces is too serious for that."

 The disruptions caused by the strikes had led Thatcher to "wonder what has happened to our sense of common nationhood and even of common humanity".
 She traced those to the unions' broad abilities to picket and strike, allowing almost any of them to "strangle the country".
 Most unionists, she allowed, did not support such extreme tactics.

 Labour response

-In its own party political broadcast on 24 January, Labour ignored the situation entirely.
+In its own party broadcast on 24 January, Labour ignored the situation entirely.
 Instead, a Manchester city councillor argued for increasing council housing in his city.
-Party members privately expressed great disappointment with Callaghan and his Cabinet that the government had not taken the opportunity to put its plan before the public.
+Party members privately expressed great disappointment with Callaghan and his Cabinet for both failing to seize a crucial opportunity to win over the public and continuing to downplay the severity of the crisis.
 "How do you think that we the Party workers are going to go out and seek support from the public if this is the best you people can do at Transport House?" wrote one.